1972 Sugar Bowl (January): Game summary

 Televised by ABC, the kickoff was in the morning at 11 a.m.
 CST, two hours before the Cotton Bowl on CBS.
+Despite all tickets being sold, the Sugar Bowl refused to lift the blackout in New Orleans, Baton Rouge and Lafayette.

 Though he threw only four passes (with one completion), Oklahoma quarterback Jack Mildren used his legs to help win the game and the MVP award, running thirty times for 149 yards and three touchdowns.
 Leon Crosswhite helped start the scoring with a touchdown run on OU's first drive.
 Mildren scored three straight touchdown runs to make it 25–0 by the second quarter and after a punt return touchdown by Joe Wylie, it was 31–0 at halftime.

 Sooner kicker John Carroll made a 53-yard field goal before Auburn finally got on the scoreboard with a touchdown run by fullback Harry Unger, and the score was 34–7 after three quarters.
 The Sooners responded as halfback Greg Pruitt made it an even forty points, and Auburn then scored two late touchdowns.
 The first was a pass from Heisman Trophy winner Pat Sullivan to Sandy Cannon with less than four minutes remaining, and Unger added another on the ground to complete the scoring at 40–22.
 Oklahoma had more yards, fewer turnovers (2 to 3), and more first downs, and won their first Sugar Bowl since 1950.